India through the eyes of a servant

 Fact or fiction?

-This is what I’ve learnt from the classic Crime and Punishment (https://goo.gl/NYsieg) that no matter how tempting, compelling or grotesque the circumstances are one must choose virtue over vice- because circumstances change and more importantly – as you sow, so shall you reap.
-If you do something wrong, it’s guilt will imprison you, even if the government cannot; and you shall suffer until and unless you redeem yourself by suffering for your misdeeds.
+This is what I’ve learnt from the classic Crime and Punishment (https://goo.gl/NYsieg) that no matter how tempting, compelling or grotesque the circumstances are, one must choose virtue over vice because circumstances change and more importantly – as you sow, so shall you reap.
+If you do something wrong, its guilt will imprison you, even if the government cannot, and you shall suffer until and unless you redeem yourself by suffering for your misdeeds.

 However, from the comfortable position of a reader, I agree with Balram Halwai’s inevitable metaphorical revolutionary murder, i.e. breaking away.